Spider Mites in Corn

 If at least three of these questions receive a “yes” answer, it is likely that one of these treatments will provide an economic benefit.

 Treatments are made fairly early in the season, so little residual chemical will be left to control late-season mite buildups.
-The products used to pretassel are, however, less detrimental to beneficial insects than are the other available miticides.
-Because of this, beneficial species often begin to control the spider mites as the propargite breaks down.
+The products used pretassel are, however, less detrimental to beneficial insects than are the other available miticides.
+Because of this, beneficial species often begin to control the spider mites as these treatments break down.

 Treating Established Infestations